Mostly Sunny With a High Near 74

 Saturday

 A 30 percent chance of showers and thunderstorms after noon.
-Sunny, with a high near 73.
+Mostly sunny, with a high near 72.
+Breezy, with a west southwest wind 6 to 11 mph increasing to 12 to 17 mph in the afternoon.
+Winds could gust as high as 26 mph.

 Saturday Night